SpringerPE/cf-light-api/README.md

 }
 ```

+If the data was not updated within a configurable time period, the HTTP status will be `503 Service Unavailable`.

 ## Worker

 The worker basically gets all the data we want from the real API every 5 mins, puts in Redis and sleeps.
 The worker runs in a background thread via the Rufus Scheduler and is automatically started as part of the API.
 There is basic locking implemented via Redis to allow you to run multiple instances of `cf_light_api` alongside one another, without duplicating work.